Confession: I had never heard of washing soda until recently, but now I’m hooked on the idea of using it to make laundry detergent for my family.

 - Remove greasy buildup from pots, pans, and oven racks.
 It is very good for removing coffee and tea stains from ceramics and plastic storage containers.

-- Mix 1/2 cup of washing soda in 1 gallon of warm water to clean bathroom scum and for general cleaning around the house.
+- Mix ½ cup in 1 gallon of warm water to clean bathroom scum and for general cleaning around the house.

-- Pour 1 cup of washing soda into a clogged drain followed by 2 or 3 cups of boiling water.
-Allow the washing soda to work for 30 minutes, and flush the drain well with plain water.
+- Pour 1 cup into a clogged drain followed by 2 or 3 cups of boiling water.
+Allow it to work for 30 minutes, and flush the drain well with plain water.
 Repeat as needed.

 How can I make my own washing soda?